Puripol Boonson: 2025

 In May, at the World Relays held at the Guangdong Olympic Stadium in Guangzhou, the Thai team finished fifth in its second qualifying round.

 A few weeks later, at the 2025 Asian Athletics Championships in Gumi, he won the silver medal in the 100-meter dash in 10.20, ahead of Japan's Hiroki Yanagita.
 He also won a second silver medal with the Thai 4 × 100 m relay team, which finished in 38 s 78, beaten by hosts South Korea, who set a new championship record of 38 s 49 (the previous record, 38 s 55, had been set by Thailand).

 At the 2025 Summer World University Games, Boonson is the favorite in the 100-meter race, alongside his main rival Bayanda Walaza, 2024 world champion.
 He won the silver medal in 10 s 22, behind Walaza.
 He also took part in the final of the 4 × 100 m relay, in which Thailand finished fifth.

 At the World Athletics Championships in Tokyo, he was eliminated in the semifinals of the 100 meters, finishing second to last in his heat with a time of 10.17 seconds.

+On December 11, during the 2025 Southeast Asian Games, he broke the 10-second barrier in the 100-meter dash for the first time in his career, clocking in at 9.94 seconds.
+This performance made him the first Southeast Asian athlete to run under 10 seconds and placed him fifth in the all-time junior rankings for the distance, tied with Bayanda Walaza.
+He then won the 100-meter final in 10.00 seconds.

+A few days later, he won the gold medal in the 200 meters with a time of 20.07 seconds, before also winning the 4 × 100-meter relay in 38.28 seconds.
+Both performances set new national records.

+2026

+On 25 April, he won the gold medal in the men’s 60m sprint event at the 2026 Asian Beach Games in Sanya, China with a time of 6.62 seconds.

+He won the men’s 100m gold medal at the 20th Asian Games Aichi-Nagoya 2026 on 25 September, setting a new record with 9.90 seconds.

+Competing at Nagoya's Paloma Mizuho Stadium, Puripol reached the final after winning his semi-final in 9.91 seconds.
+That performance broke his previous Thai national record of 9.94 seconds and lowered the Asian Games record of 9.92 seconds.
+He won his second gold medal and tied Xie Zhenye’s continental record of 19.88 in the men’s 200m at the 20th Asian Games Aichi-Nagoya on 27 September.